samsquire/ideas4/README.md

 # 150. System as a program and system difference evolution, overconstrained systems and software defined system

+This idea:

+ * extremely complicated refactorings of systems in traditionally implemented code should be trivial
+ * I should be capable of mutating a system while it is running from an old design to a new design easily
+ * Systems should mutate to change of design and architecture easily
+ * We can use a combination of declarativeness and imperativeness to achieve this goal.
+ * Statements such as "There is a load balancer in this availability zone, sharded by this user cookie" should be trivially refactorable to a different layout.
+ * I want to declare my system design with imperative code and mutate a data structure from one design to another.
+So this is a mixture of imperative and declarative code.
+I want to use one language to do this.
+I want to create Kubernetes resources, Terraform resources, Dockerfiles, application code, CI/CD pipelines with a program.
+This is similar to Temporal.
+ *

 If we raise the level of abstraction for how we define our system, we can create drastic changes to the system with less impacts than changing a system that is active.

 The abstraction should be a definition of the system at a high level and a form of mapping from component to new component.